Abortion in Nevada: Abortion financing

 In 2010, the state had zero publicly funded abortions.
 The law as of May 1, 2018, said that potential danger to the life of the mother, pregnancy as a result of rape or incest were the only reasons that state funding could be used by women seeking abortions.

 SB 94 was passed in June 2019 in the final days of the legislative session.
 US$6 million was allocated as part of the bill to fund reproductive assistance measures in the state through family planning grants.
 Money could be used by eligible organizations for a wide variety of uses including immunizations, birth control, emergency contraception, and male sterilization surgery.
 It did not cover abortions.
 This money was intended to assist low income women and women living in largely rural areas.

 Abortion rights views and activities

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

 Abortion rights protesters were at the Nevada Capitol Building with signs to support the passage of SB 179, including pink signs that said "protect safe, legal abortion".

+Following the overturn of Roe v.
+Wade on June 24, 2022, hundreds of abortion rights protestors rallied at the U.S. District Courthouse in Reno on June 24 and over the weekend.
+Hundreds of abortion rights protestors also rallied at the U.S. Courthouse in Las Vegas on June 24.

+On May 20, 2024, Nevadans For Reproductive Freedom submitted over 200,000 signatures for their petition to qualify a measure for the November 2024 election ballot that would enshrine the right to abortion up to the point of fetal viability in the state constitution, almost doubling the 102,000 signatures required.